ChildMindInstitute/DBT_applet4/README.md

 # DBT Daily Diary Card

-[Mindlogger](https://mindlogger.org/) applet for Dialectical Behavorial Therapy daily diary card.
+[Mindlogger](https://mindlogger.org/) applet for Dialectical Behavioral Therapy daily diary card.

 ### Target behaviors questions for this set:
 1. How intense were your urges for **suicide** today?